Chiang Chih-hsien: Texas Rangers

+On 4 December 2012, Chiang signed a minor league contract with the Texas Rangers organization.
+He made 125 appearances for the Double-A Frisco RoughRiders in 2013, slashing .263/.298/.416 with 11 home runs and 52 RBI.
+Chiang elected free agency following the season on 4 November 2013.

 Baltimore Orioles

-The Baltimore Orioles signed Chiang to a minor league contract on 18 November 2013 and he spent time with the Bowie Baysox and Frederick Keys before becoming a free agent after the 2014 season.
+On 18 November 2013, Chiang signed a minor league contract with the Baltimore Orioles organization.
+He split the 2014 season between the Double–A Bowie Baysox and High–A Frederick Keys, playing in 90 total games and slashing .220/.278/.341 with seven home runs and 32 RBI.
+Chiang became a free agent after the 2014 season.

 Chinatrust Brothers

-On 24 July 2015, Chinatrust Brothers signed a NT $12.42 million contract for multi-three years contract to Chiang.

-On 6 November 2017, Chiang was released by Chinatrust Brothers.
+On 24 July 2015, Chiang signed with the Chinatrust Brothers of the Chinese Professional Baseball League on a NT $12.42 million three–year contract.
+On 6 November 2017, Chiang was released by the Brothers.

 Fubon Guardians

 On 15 January 2018, Chiang signed a one-year contract with the Fubon Guardians.
 Chiang was in the Opening Day lineup for the Guardians in 2021.

 International career

 Chiang also played for the Chinese Taipei baseball team in the 2009 World Baseball Classic, 2013 exhibition games against Japan and 2017 World Baseball Classic.